-IHPI’s “Understanding and Improving the U.S. Healthcare System” residential online course is designed to provide U-M students from a variety of backgrounds with an engaging, practical, and interactive way to better understand the U.S. healthcare system and gain insight about how to improve it.
+IHPI’s “Understanding and Improving the U.S. Healthcare System” residential online course is designed to provide U-M students from a variety of backgrounds with an engaging, practical, and interactive way to better understand the U.S. healthcare system.
+The course was updated to include 29 newer video interviews and lectures.

-This 5-week course uses a mix of video-based lectures, online moderated discussion forums, and virtual interprofessional small group activities to introduce learners to the main topics related to the historically complex U.S. healthcare system, including:
+This 6-week course uses a mix of video-based lectures, interviews, online discussion forums, and virtual interprofessional small group activities to introduce learners to the main topics related to the historically complex U.S. healthcare system, including:

-- U.S. Presidents and the History of U.S. Healthcare Reform
+- U.S. Presidents & the Politics of Healthcare Reform

 Course content draws on the diverse knowledge and expertise of over 20 faculty members from the Institute for Healthcare Policy and Innovation (IHPI).
 The course is open to students from all levels and disciplines.
 Students can participate as either an “open learner” (not for credit) or for 1 credit.
 Those interested in taking the course for 1 credit must register for PUBHLTH 626 via Wolverine Access.

-The fall 2023 course starts on Sunday, October 8, and runs through Sunday, November 12.
-Students should expect approximately 2 hours of course work each week.
+The fall 2025 course starts on Sunday, October 5, and runs through Sunday, November 16.
+Students should expect approximately 2.5 hours of coursework each week.

 For questions, please contact Jason Wolfe, Course Manager